caoql98/SDM/README.md

 # Scale-aware Detailed Matching for Few-Shot Aerial Image Semantic Segmentation
-Codes and dataset (iSAID-5i) for Scale-aware Detailed Matching for Few-Shot Aerial Image Semantic Segmentation, and the work is submitted in TGRS
+Codes and dataset (iSAID-5i) for Scale-aware Detailed Matching for Few-Shot Aerial Image Semantic Segmentation, and the work has been accepted by TGRS

 the overall network: